Naatan/dep-areyousure/README.md

-This is a functional proof of concept wrapper for `dep ensure -add` and `go get` which primarily detects the number of third party dependencies for a package and asks for confirmation if this number exceeds 2 packages.
+This is a functional proof of concept wrapper for `dep ensure -add` which primarily detects the number of third party dependencies for a package and asks for confirmation if this number exceeds 2 packages.

 It will also print some additional information about the package provided by the go-search.org api.